Student sitting in classroom

 Study Abroad: Become a Global Citizen

 Today’s workforce needs professionals who see the big picture.
-The College of Arts and Sciences will help you to become a student of world cultures and histories as they relate to your studies while making valuable contributions in your explorations.
+Western New England University will help you to become a student of world cultures and histories as they relate to your studies while making valuable contributions in your explorations.
 Whether you participate in a faculty-led summer seminar course or spend a semester at an international university, the experience will broaden your horizons and help you compete in the global landscape.

 Study Abroad